Why video calls can leave you anxious and exhausted

 The psychology of being watched

 If we are physically on camera, we are very aware of being watched.
 "Seeing ourselves on screen can make us self-conscious.
-It can trigger anxiety from two facets: the judgement of ourselves, and the social judgement of others, whether it be how we look, or how we perform," says Lee Chambers, an environmental psychologist.
+It can trigger anxiety from two angles: the judgement of ourselves, and the social judgement of others - whether it be how we look, or how we perform," says Lee Chambers, an environmental psychologist.

 "For many of us video calls are a new form of communication, a bit like standing up in front of the classroom.
 It's just going to feel uncomfortable for that reason alone."

-Finally, the current situation is already causing a lot of anxiety for people.
-In just a few weeks, we have had to change the way we work and live, with many of us separated from friends and family who we would normally rely on for support.
-For many, having to work from home has blurred the boundaries between our professional and personal lives, which can make it harder to switch off from work and relax.
+For many, working from home has blurred the boundaries between our professional and personal lives, which can make it harder to switch off from work and relax.

-That being said, video calls can be a good way to keep in touch with others at a time when loneliness is a key risk to our well-being.
+That being said, video calls can be a good way to keep in touch with others if loneliness is affecting our well-being.

-So what can you do to reduce anxiety when connecting virtually?
+So what can we do to reduce anxiety when connecting virtually?

 Avoid back-to-back calls